SebMouren/command-line-api-wiki/Features-overview.md

   --version        Display version information
 ```

-Users might be used to different prefixes in different ecosystems, especially if your app targets .NET Core and is used cross-platform, so apps build on `System.CommandLine` understand many different ways of requesting help.
+Users might be accustomed to different prefixes in different ecosystems, especially if your app targets .NET Core and is used cross-platform, so apps built on `System.CommandLine` understand many different ways of requesting help.
 The following are all equivalent:

 ```console
 > myapp -h